Skip Navigation Accessibility Introduction

 NASA Research Park and the Environment

-The NASA Research Park site uses JavaScript and CSS, primarily for rollovers in left navigation bar.
-It also has a center navigation bar that includes an alt attribute to explain the background image within the box, as well as the image links.
-Despite this complexity, the page is accessible.
+navigation bar that includes an alt attribute to explain the background image within the box, as well as the image links.
+Despite this complexity,

 http://researchpark.arc.nasa.gov/Environment/environment.html